Disturbed (1994-present): a Nu-Metal band from Chicago, Illinois, USA.

 Disturbed recorded a cover of Faith No More's Midlife Crisis for a Faith No More tribute album that was eventually released in 2002.
 But, in a twist of fate, Disturbed's cover was not used, and a re-recorded version would later make an appearance on their compilation album, The Lost Children (2011).

 Believe (2002), Disturbed's second album, debuted at number one on the Billboard 200.
 The accompanying music video for the first single from the album, Prayer, was pulled from most television stations, due to perceived similarities in images with the September 11, 2001 terror attacks.
-Draiman also recorded vocals for a Forsaken, a song written and produced by Jonathan Davis (Korn), released on the soundtrack Queen of the Damned from the movie of the same name.
+Draiman also recorded vocals for a Forsaken, a song written and produced by Jonathan Davis (of Korn fame), released on the soundtrack Queen of the Damned from the movie of the same name.

 Debuting at number one on the Billboard 200 to become certified platinum soon after by selling more than 1 million units, Ten Thousand Fists (2005) handsomely represented their third effort.